unit-00/mongo-db/README.md

 # Mongo DB

 Mongo is a noSQL data storage system.
-It's excellent for storing poorly structured data, such as that gathered via web scrapping.
+It's excellent for storing poorly structured data, such as that gathered via web scraping.

 ## Objectives
  - Create an instance of a mongo server either in Docker or locally installed